Higher-order correlations between different moments of two flow amplitudes in Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV: Introduction

-The particular importance of SC in flow studies is that they bring new information on QGP properties, as it was shown in Ref.~\cite{ALICE:2016kpq}.
-From experimental measurements of various combinations of $\SC(m,n)$ and their comparison to theoretical predictions, it was concluded that SC are sensitive to the temperature dependence of $\eta/s$.
+The particular importance of SCs in flow studies is that they bring new information on QGP properties, as shown in Ref.~\cite{ALICE:2016kpq}.
+From experimental measurements of various combinations of $\SC(m,n)$ and their comparison to theoretical predictions, it was concluded that SCs are sensitive to the temperature dependence of $\eta/s$.
 On the other hand, the analyses of single flow amplitudes can only probe the average value $\langle\eta/s(T)\rangle$~\cite{ALICE:2016kpq, ALICE:2017kwu, ALICE:2021adw}.
-Motivated by this access to new information on the system properties, studies were conducted to generalize the SC from two to any number of harmonics using the cumulant formalism~\cite{Mordasini:2019hut}.
-The resulting three-harmonic SC were recently measured by ALICE in \PbPb~collisions recorded in 2010~\cite{ALICE:2021klf} and 2015~\cite{ALICE:2021adw}.
+Motivated by this access to new information on the system properties, studies were conducted to generalize the SCs from two to any number of harmonics using the cumulant formalism~\cite{Mordasini:2019hut}.
+The resulting three-harmonic SCs were recently measured by the ALICE Collaboration in \PbPb~collisions recorded in 2010~\cite{ALICE:2021klf} and 2015~\cite{ALICE:2021adw}.

 In parallel to the measurements of new flow observables, techniques like Bayesian optimization, where the model parameters are systematically varied to find the best fit to all selected experimental measurements, were applied.
 In recent years, multiple Bayesian studies were conducted to constrain the QGP transport properties and details of the initial conditions in \PbPb~collisions~\cite{Bernhard:2015hxa, Bernhard:2016tnd, Bernhard:2019bmu, Auvinen:2020mpc, Nijs:2020ors, Nijs:2020roc, JETSCAPE:2020mzn, Parkkila:2021tqq, Parkkila:2021yha}.
 While much information on \PbPb~collisions was obtained through Bayesian analyses, the uncertainties on the extracted parameters are still quite large.
 As demonstrated in recent studies~\cite{Parkkila:2021tqq, Parkkila:2021yha}, this problem can partially be solved by increasing the scope of the input experimental data, either from various beam-energy ranges or from additional independent observables sensitive to the initial conditions and system properties.
 In recent publications~\cite{Parkkila:2021tqq, Parkkila:2021yha}, dedicated sensitivity studies were also performed on sophisticated higher-harmonic observables for the first time, and it was concluded that the higher-order flow observables exhibit the highest sensitivity to the QGP transport properties.